All Episodes

 He is going to be in Cape Girardeau, Missouri, my hometown.

-It's it's not a campaign stop.
+It's not a campaign stop.

-It says here that he is going to hold an economic round table in the city, located near what's called Missouri's boot heel on the southeast corner.
+It says here that he is going to hold an economic roundtable in the city located near what's called Missouri's boot heel on the southeast corner.

 Strongly Republican area, represented by Representative Joanne Emerson.